Global Atomic provides a unique combination of high grade uranium development and cash flow from a recycling facility that produces zinc concentrate.

 Cash flow from recycling steel dust to produce zinc oxide concentrate: Befesa Silvermet JV

-• Annual throughput capacity 110,000tpa to produce 60 million pounds of zinc
+• The Waelz Kiln has an annual throughput capacity 110,000 tonnes per annum able to produce 60 million pounds of zinc concentrate